kaysudheera/iot_network_traffic/README.md

-# iot_network_traffic
+- Note -

-network traffic captured from deployed IoT devices
+The dataset is from normal network traffic captured from 16 IoT devices.

 Please cite the following work when you use this dataset for your research: